dfborba/nativescript-jitsi-meet/README.md

 # nativescript-jitsi-meet

-This plugin is on a very early version.
+**This plugin is on a very early version.
 I'll probably have something better on the next week.
-(04-27)
+(04-27)** :wink:

 The next steps are:
 - Improve use of Jitsi configuration and add a few listeners;